yofabronecoforo/C6EGHV/README.md

 ## Goody Huts
 ![Goody Hut Picker](/IMAGES/Goody_Hut_Picker.png)

-EGHV provides a new Advanced Setup option that can be used to select exactly which, if any, Goody Hut rewards are available ingame.

 Excluding Military-type, built-in rewards have been rebalanced as follows:

 Goody Hut Type (Weight) | Common (40) | Uncommon (30) | Rare (20) | Legendary (10)